Coccodrillo/validate/README.md

 import "menteslibres.net/gosexy/validate"
 ```

-Use validation functions to make sure the user is providing an email.
+Use validation functions to make sure the user is providing a valid e-mail
+address.
+See the full list of validation rules in the [docs][1].

 ```go
 userEmail := "user@example.com"